Lucien-Aibel-Champlain/rest-liberties-shops/documentation.md

 ```
 typeID: numeric identifier
 typeName: a name
+numberOfStores: the number of stores assigned to this type
 ```

 Categories are kinds of item; i.e. produce, canned goods, pantry supplies, etc.